Rostov State Medical University: Description

-Development and introduction of the methods of X-ray diagnostics and radiation therapy;

-Studying the pathogenesis mechanisms and developing the treatment methods of the ulcerative disease;

-Treatment methods in acute surgical diseases of the thorax, abdominal and pelvic cavities, methods of endoscopic surgery;

-Development and improvement of the methods of the prophylaxis, diagnosis, and treatment of urological diseases;

-Development and introduction of the methods of diagnostics and early revelation of tuberculosis;

-Ethiopathogenesis, diagnostics, and treatment of the blood system diseases;

-Reconstructive surgical procedures for the treatment of posttraumatic patients;

-Diagnostics, treatment, and rehabilitation of the patients with mental illnesses, development of the measures for urgent psychiatric and medico-psychological help in social stress and extreme situations.

 Science and activities

 Scientific activities increased and coordinated through the research of implemented and on faculties and courses.
 The University is functioning effectively in the central research laboratory (CSRL), conducting a wide range of biochemical, molecular genetic, morphological, microbiological studies.
 State educational institution of higher education "Rostov State Medical University, Federal Agency for Health and Social Development" promotes international scientific cooperation with Britain, the US, Germany, France, Bulgaria, Ukraine, Armenia, Moldova, and other foreign countries by exchanging researchers and students, teachers, qualified specialists, taking part in international scientific conferences, congresses.

-The international scientific cooperation is carried out with scientific and medical establishments, with large foreign high schools: the High Medical Institute of Pleven (Bulgaria), Medical Faculty of Glasgow University (Great Britain), Medical Faculty of Southern Alabama Mobil University (USA), Universities of Rochester and Illinois (USA), the Dutch Centre of Science on application and introduction of information methods of treatment, Institute of AIDS of the Harward University (USA), Medical Faculty of the Cologne University (Germany).